SECTION I: FAIR HOUSING

 - Security Deposits.
 Applicants are required to pay a one-time security deposit equal to the “Note Rate Rent” and the first (1st) month’s rent prior to occupancy.

 - Security Deposit Payment Arrangements.
-Upon request, applicants may request payment arrangements for security deposits in accordance with 7 CFR 3560.160.
+Upon request, applicants may request payment arrangements for security deposits.
 Applicant requesting a security deposit payment plan must sign a lease addendum and have paid the full security deposit with ninety (90) days of occupying the unit.

 - Housing Assignment.
 The Caldwell Housing Authority will use the following guideline to place families in appropriate sized units.
 This policy is intended to comply with Fair Housing laws, allowing the property owner to determine occupancy standards reasonable to family composition.
 Infants and unborn children may be excluded from the family composition at the applicant’s request.
 Housing will be assigned as follows: